CprimeLearningLabs/terraform-azure-intro/labs/lab-4.3-Outputs/lab4.3-outputs.md

 terraform validate
 ```

 Run terraform plan.
 See that the execution plan will be adding the outputs to the state.
-Since the output values are from existing state, the plan will also show you the values.
+Since the output values are derived from existing state, the plan will also show you the values.
 Are they what you expect?
 ```
 terraform plan
 ```

 ![Terraform Plan - Outputs](./images/tf-plan-outputs.png "Terraform Plan - Outputs")

-Run terraform apply:
+Run terraform apply.
+This is necessary to save the output values into the Terraform state.

 ```
 terraform apply